 The most cost-effective way to avoid storage latency issues with your legacy applications is to utilize a cloud storage gateway (aka edge filer).
-Such a device serves as a hybrid cloud storage enabler, keeping an intelligent on-premise cache for data stored in the public cloud.
+Such a device serves as a hybrid hybrid cloud storage enabler, keeping an intelligent on-premise cache for data stored in the public cloud.
 Cloud storage gateways allow workloads to operate efficiently with cloud storage, without requiring modification.

 3. Locking yourself into a single cloud provider